Kev-TheCoder/Kevin-L-s-BSE-Portfolio/index.md

 - PUTTY
 - Micro SD card

-Note: Used in the code presented below
+Note: The following below is used in the code presented below
 - Jupyter Notebook V6.4.11
 - Tensorflow V2.9.1
 - Numpy V1.23.0